Zanark/blog/_posts/2019-07-01-My-Interview-Experience.md

 The pannel member asked for my Resume and briefly went through it.
 <br>
 He then asked me one of the most feared questions: *" Tell me more about yourself "*.
 Honestly, at first I was dumbfounded because I honestly wasn't expecting that question in a technical round.
+I told him about my background and about all of my projects and the experience I gained in my internships.

+I then started talking about my GitHub profile and about the open source projects that I've contributed to.
+He then checked my GitHub profile and my pinned repositories.

+After all the introductions, he gave me some simple math problems to solve.

+    A friendly tip: BREATHE IN, BREATHE OUT, its okay to be nervous, so take your time and calm down and solve the problem.

+You can find such math problems on [GeeksforGeeks](https://www.geeksforgeeks.org/company-interview-corner/) or on [Project Euler](https://projecteuler.net/archives) and practice there.

+I'll admit that I was pretty nervous and it took me longer than expected to solve the questions, and the interviewer was also very friendly and provided me with some hints for which I respect him a lot.